dminkovski/certifications.io/Readme.md

 - Help Users to plan a certification based on average time needed / calendar integration?
 - Host Certifications (pdfs etc.) for User
 - Allow companies to create certifications and have other users validate them ?

+## How To

+- Install Go
+- Run "go run ."